fusionfabric/open-api-standard/Customization.md

 ```
   { "firstName" : "Luke" , "lastName" : "Skywalker" }
 ```
-Bank A can defines a custom fields size that is an integer with a minimal value of 0.
+Bank A can define a custom fields named `rating` that is an integer with a minimum value of 0.
 ```
-  { "firstName" : "Luke" , "lastName" : "Skywalker" , "size" : 183}
+  { "firstName" : "Luke" , "lastName" : "Skywalker" , "rating" : 183}
 ```
-Bank B can defines a custom fields contact that is a complex object composed of 2 field email and phone.
+Bank B can define a custom field named `contact` that is a complex object composed of two fields: `email` and `phone_number`.
 ```
-  { "firstName" : "Luke" , "lastName" : "Skywalker" , "contact" : { "email" : "luke.skywalker@star.com" , "phone_number": "911"}}
+  { "firstName" : "Darth" , "lastName" : "Vader" , "contact" : { "email" : "ldarth.vader@star.com" , "phone_number": "111"}}
 ```

-Custom fields differ from other fields in the API because custom fields are Bank specific and cannot be determined in advance i.e. custom fields are dynamic.
+Custom fields differ from other fields in the API because custom fields are Bank specific and cannot be determined in advance i.e. custom fields are dynamic in nature so the custom fields can only be defined in a static API as an object whereas
+Open APIs define a fixed set of well-known and documented fields adhering to the the OpenAPI Specification.

-In the sample above, the available set of custom fields can be described by a separate Json schema containing the field name, field type and constraints.
+In the example above, the available set of custom fields can be described by a separate Json schema containing the field name, field type and constraints.

-The custom fields schema represents a contract for any external developers and as such it has a lifecycle that must be managed in the same way as APIs i.e. versioned and avoidance (where possible) of breaking changes.
+The custom fields schema represents a contract for any external developers and as such it has a lifecycle that must be managed in the same way as APIs i.e. the schema should be versioned and should avoid (where possible) breaking changes.

-> It is NOT expected that Open APIs provide support for by default custom
-> fields because of the increased complexity to the developer and
-> support overheads, however, there may be use cases for
-> specific products where custom fields are a necessary requirement for
-> an API.

-### Problems Defining Custom Fields

-Open APIs are expected to define a fixed set of well-known and documented fields for Fintechs which are defined in files adhering to the the OpenAPI Specification.

 In the OAS standard custom fields can be supported using the `additionalProperties` keyword, however, this support does not allow clients to discover the schema of the custom fields.

-Since custom fields are specific to a Bank then the customization breaks one of the fundamental FusionFabric principles which is 'code once, run everywhere'.
-This is why it is not recommended to push for customization within APIs.
-Note that most Open APIs on the market do not offer customization, however, Finastra APIs may need to support custom fields because Banks expect it to be implemented to complement their Finastra products.

 Another constraint is that the custom field names must not collide with the other field names defined in the API.

+> Support for custom fields in Finastra APIs is NOT provided by default and is NOT recommended but custom field support **MAY** be provided.
+The reason for not recommending custom fields within APIs is because of the increased complexity to the developer and the support overheads, however, there may be use cases for specific products where custom fields are a necessary requirement

 ### Custom Fields Rules Summary

-Custom field data extension can be supported in Finastra APIs by ensuring that clients using the API can obtain details of the expected custom fields for a specific Bank.
+> custom field data extension **MAY** be supported in Finastra APIs by ensuring that clients using the API can obtain details of the expected custom fields for a specific Bank.

-- **MUST NOT** provide dedicated Bank specific APIs support data extension customization, use the technique below to avoid duplicating APIs
+> **MUST NOT** provide dedicated Bank specific APIs support data extension customization, use the technique below to avoid duplicating APIs

-- Custom fields **MAY** be considered for API request
+> Custom fields **MAY** be considered for API request

-- When implemented, custom fields **SHOULD** be included in the payload of the associated business object i.e avoid providing a separate endpoint solely for custom-fields
+> When implemented, custom fields **SHOULD** be included in the payload of the associated business object i.e avoid providing a separate endpoint solely for custom-fields

-- When implemented, custom fields **MUST** be grouped under the name ```custom-fields```
+> When implemented, custom fields **MUST** be grouped under the name `custom-fields`

-- When implemented, custom fields **SHOULD** use the ```additionalProperties``` keyword against the ```custom-fields``` field
+> When implemented, custom fields **SHOULD** use the `additionalProperties` keyword against the `custom-fields` field

-- When implemented, custom field schemas **SHOULD** be provided as an endpoint in the associated business object API using the path name ```/custom-fields-schema``` as e.g ```GET /parties/custom-fields-schema```
+> When implemented, custom field schemas **SHOULD** be provided as an endpoint in the associated business object API using the path name `/custom-fields-schema` as e.g. `GET /parties/custom-fields-schema`

-- When implemented, custom fields **MUST** be grouped under the name or prefix ```custom-fields```
+> When implemented, custom fields **MUST** be grouped under the name or prefix `custom-fields`

-- When implemented, custom fields schemas **MUST** adhere to [JSON Schema](https://json-schema.org/understanding-json-schema/basics.html)
+> When implemented, custom fields schemas **MUST** adhere to [JSON Schema](https://json-schema.org/understanding-json-schema/basics.html)

 ### Implementation

 The following APIs and endpoints must be fully considered when implementing custom fields for a resource:

-1. The **resource API** must ensure that ```POST```, ```PUT``` and ```GET``` support custom fields e.g ```GET /customer/{id}``` allows a **client** to retrieve common and custom **data** fields and ```POST /customer``` creates common and custom fields
+1. The **resource API** must ensure that `POST`, `PUT` and `GET` support custom fields e.g `GET /customer/{id}` allows a **client** to retrieve common and custom **data** fields and `POST /customer` creates common and custom fields
-2. The **resource API** must ensure that a client can ```GET``` the schema of the "customized part" e.g. ```GET /customer/custom-fields-schema``` allows a
-   **client** to retrieve the **schema** of the custom fields for the specific Bank (tenant)
+2. The **resource API** must ensure that a client can `GET` the schema of the "customized part" e.g. `GET /customer/custom-fields-schema` allows a **client** to retrieve the **schema** of the custom fields for the specific Bank (tenant)
-3. In a **resource meta data API** consider supporting ```POST, PUT, GET, DELETE``` e.g. ```POST /customer/custom-fields-schema``` allows a **Bank** to define the custom field **schema** for a business object
+3. In a **resource meta data API** consider supporting `POST`, `PUT`, `GET`, `DELETE` e.g. `POST /customer/custom-fields-schema` allows a **Bank** to define the custom field **schema** for a business object

 #### Resource Definition

->In the resource API ensure that POST, PUT and GET support custom fields e.g (1) ```GET /parties/{id}```
->allow a client to retrieve both common and custom data fields and (2) ```POST /parties``` creates common and custom fields
+>In the resource API ensure that `POST`, `PUT` and `GET` operations support custom fields e.g (1) `GET /parties/{id}` allow a client to retrieve both common and custom data fields and (2) `POST /parties` creates common and custom fields

 Given the previous example here is an instance of the payload retrieved for Bank A ** GET /parties/{id}**